-Caste in Nepal’s Mental Health Policies and Education
+Caste in Mental Health Service and Policy in Nepal

 A few small-scale researches conducted in Nepal have shown that Dalits often have higher rates of mental health disorders than the so-called ‘upper castes’.
 Dalits’ own caste identity has become a major contributor to mental health problems.
 Caste-based discrimination, humiliation, and indignity are important factors, among others, that have been associated with the high risk of mental health illness among Dalits.
 Yet, caste has not been a subject of public discourse.
 In this context, this paper examines how caste is understood, perceived and treated in Nepal’s psychiatry.